Recorded, at MCM London 2017, here’s the full press panel with David Bradley and Claudia Grant.

 David Bradley is an English actor, known for playing Argus Filch in the Harry Potter film series, Walder Frey in the HBO series Game of Thrones and Abraham Setrakian in The Strain.
 He is also an established stage actor with a career that includes a Laurence Olivier Award for his role in a production of King Lear.

 Claudia Grant is a British Actress, she trained at LAMDA graduating with a degree in Acting.
 She is perhaps best known for her appearance as Carole Ann Ford in the BAFTA nominated BBC Drama, An Adventure in Space and Time (2013) directed by Terry McDonough and written by Mark Gatiss.
 As well as Headlongs’ production of Spring Awakening directed by Ben Kidd (2014).

-Skype traps Gerrod in a time eddy during this week’s episode review and Martyn has to go ‘tin dog.’
+In episode 3, we speak about ‘The Three Doctors’ but Skype traps Gerrod in a time eddy and Martyn has to go solo.

 The Three Doctors is the first serial of the tenth season of the British science fiction television series Doctor Who, first broadcast in four weekly parts on BBC1 from 30 December 1972 to 20 January 1973.

 In the serial, the solar engineer Omega (Stephen Thorne), the creator of the experiments that allowed the Time Lords to travel in time, seeks revenge on the Time Lords after he was left for dead in a universe made of antimatter.
 The Time Lords recruit the time travelers the First Doctor (William Hartnell), the Second Doctor (Patrick Troughton), and the Third Doctor (Jon Pertwee) for help when Omega drains their civilisation’s power.